codecapsules-io/codecapsules-docs/docs/tutorials/build-mern-job-board.md

 # Build a MERN job board

-Applications built using the MERN (MongoDB, Express, React, Node) stack have the convenience of needing only one capsule to host both the frontend and backend.
+A MERN (MongoDB, Express, React, Node) stack like other full stack applications has the convenience of needing only one capsule to host both the frontend and backend.

-In this tutorial, we’ll look at how to extend a boilerplate MERN application in order to make a job board based on the same architecture.
+In this tutorial, which is part two of this [deployment guide]() we'll be extending the boilerplate MERN application we deployed in the first part in order to make a job board based on the same architecture.
 When complete, the job board will be a platform where users can view and submit available jobs.

-First, clone [this repository](https://github.com/codecapsules-io/mern-stack) with the boilerplate MERN application to your desired working directory.
+To follow along, go over the [deployment guide]() first as the tutorial will be building on top of the steps detailed in that guide.

 ## Extending the Front End